Shushanth101/gemini-chatbot-with-tools/README.md

 | `tools.py` | Collection of utility functions and database/email/YouTube tools. |
 | `store_to_db.py` | Stores chat history into a MySQL database (`chats` database). |

+Checkout the example files (basic implemantation files such as `ReadEmail.py` , `SendEmail.py` , and etc.,)

 ---

 ## ⚙️ Setup Instructions